gotneb/gotneb/README.md

 I'm a mobile app developer with 4+ years of experience, crafting seamless and innovative solutions.

-I love learning new things, new technologies and everything.
-Currently, I'm trying creating my own programming language.
+I love learning new things and new technologies.
+Currently creating my own programming language.

 **Talking about Personal Interests:**

-- 🚀 Currently working on [Android](https://developer.android.com/docs) and [Compose Multiplatfrom](https://www.jetbrains.com/lp/compose-multiplatform/)
+- 🔭 Currently working on [Android](https://developer.android.com/docs) and [Compose Multiplatfrom](https://www.jetbrains.com/lp/compose-multiplatform/)
-- 🌎 Passionate about languages – Learning 🇩🇪 & 🇯🇵
+- ☕ I'm learning 🇩🇪 & 🇯🇵
 - 💡 Learning [React](https://react.dev/) for frontend
-- 💬 Ask me about Android and Rust, I am happy to help
+- 💬 Ask me about Kotlin and Rust, I am happy to help
 - 📫 How to reach me: gabrielorigenstdb@gmail.com

 </bre>